Boundary choices and one-loop complex gravitational path integral: Introduction

-Our purpose in this paper is to study the path-integral in eq. (\ref{eq:Gform_sch}) for the gravitational action given in eq. (\ref{eq:grav_act}), subject to the boundary conditions imposed on the scale-factor $a(t_p)$ and $h_{ij}(t_p, \textbf{x})$.
-Requirements of the general covariance restrict the freedom to choose the boundary conditions for the scale-factor $a(t_p)$ and $h_{ij}(t_p, \textbf{x})$ independently, and the two are intimately tied to each other \cite{Brizuela:2023vmb}.
-It implies that if certain boundary conditions are imposed on the scale-factor and/or its conjugate momenta, then requirements of general covariance limit the available boundary choices for the fluctuation field $h_{ij}(t_p, \textbf{x})$.
-In this paper, while exploring and studying this connection in more detail, we will also investigate the consequences of these on the path-integral.
+Our purpose in this paper is to study the path integral in Eq. (\ref{eq:Gform_sch}) for the gravitational action given in Eq. (\ref{eq:grav_act}), subject to the boundary conditions imposed on the scale factor $a(t_p)$ and $h_{ij}(t_p, \textbf{x})$.
+Requirements of the general covariance restrict the freedom to choose the boundary conditions for the scale factor $a(t_p)$ and $h_{ij}(t_p, \textbf{x})$ independently, and the two are intimately tied to each other \cite{Brizuela:2023vmb}.
+It implies that if certain boundary conditions are imposed on the scale factor and/or its conjugate momenta, then requirements of general covariance limit the available boundary choices for the fluctuation field $h_{ij}(t_p, \textbf{x})$.
+In this paper, while exploring and studying this connection in more detail, we will also investigate the consequences of these on the path integral.